wilferraciolli/AngularTutorials/angular-ionic-capacitor/README.md

 Next build the app as prod to get the DISt files created `ng build --configuration production`

-The next step is to add he mobile platforms run
+The next step is to add he mobile platforms (apple and android) run
 `npm install @capacitor/ios @capacitor/android`

+Then add each platform individually
+`npm cap ios`